 French defamation law has undergone some notable changes over the past 15 years, much of which was prompted by rulings of the European Court of Human Rights (ECtHR).

-In 2013, the ECtHR that France had violated Art.
+In 2013, the ECtHR ruled that France had violated Art.
 10 of the European Convention on Human Rights after a French citizen was fined €30 for violating Art.
 26 of the Law on Freedom of the Press, which prohibits offence toward the French president.
-The defendant, Hervé Eon, was convicted for holding up a sign reading “Get lost, you prat” during a visit by then-President Nicholas Sarkozy – an allusion to Sarkozy’s use of a similar phrase when confronted by a man who refused to shake Sarkozy’s hand.
+The defendant, Hervé Eon, as was already noted above, was convicted for holding up a sign reading “Get lost, you prat” during a visit by then-President Nicholas Sarkozy – an allusion to Sarkozy’s use of a similar phrase when confronted by a man who refused to shake Sarkozy’s hand.
 The Court found that prosecutions under Art.
 26 were “likely to have a chilling effect on satirical forms of expression relating to topical issues”.
 The article was abolished in 2013 in a move widely reported to have decriminalised insult toward the French president.
 However, the Law on Freedom of the Press was in fact modified to include the French president in the list of public officials receiving increased protection from defamation under Arts.
 30-31.

-In 2011, France’s Constitutional Council (Conseil constitutionnel) that an exception to the defence of truth contained in the Law on Freedom of the Press for matters more than 10 years old was unconstitutional.
-In 2013, the Constitutional Council another exception to the defence of truth, for matters relating to a person’s pardoned or expunged criminal record.
+In 2011, France’s Constitutional Council (Conseil constitutionnel) ruled that an exception to the defence of truth contained in the Law on Freedom of the Press for matters more than 10 years old was unconstitutional.
+In 2013, the Constitutional Council threw out another exception to the defence of truth, for matters relating to a person’s pardoned or expunged criminal record.
 The Council’s decision followed a 2007 Council of Europe Parliamentary Resolution in which France was specifically urged to modify its truth defence.

 Notes and Acknowledgements

 The information contained in this database is for informational and advocacy purposes only.
 If you are a journalist facing a defamation claim, you should seek legal advice from a qualified attorney.
 However, if you are unable to find such an attorney, IPI may be able to assist you in doing so.
-Please contact us at ipi[at]freemedia.at.
+Please contact us at info(at)ipi.media.